markstock/GenUtahSky/README.md

 ### How to use it

 To build the genutahsky executable, you will need a C compiler.
-This is alreday installed on most Linux systems, but in case you need it, run either:
+This is already installed on most Linux systems, but in case you need it, run either:

     sudo dnf install gcc
     sudo apt-get install gcc